 The broker gets all that.
 With that knowledge they can package your mortgage application just so.
 They’ll then present your affordability in a way they know underwriters can see immediately.

-The different ways lenders work out a contractor’s suitability are many.
+The different ways lenders work out a contractor’s suitability are unique to them.
 So much so that you’d need a guide to all the contractor-friendly lenders to realise its scope.

 Don’t get down about your situation if the High Street’s let you down.
-There is a better way of getting mortgages for contractors.
-And, yes: you can take that to the bank specialist mortgage broker.
+There is a better way for contractors to get a mortgage.
+And, yes: you can take that to the